matrix-org/synapse/INSTALL.md

   caching model, smarter query optimiser
 - allowing the DB to be run on separate hardware

-For information on how to install and use PostgreSQL, please see [docs/postgres.md](docs/postgres.md)
+For information on how to install and use PostgreSQL in Synapse, please see [docs/postgres.md](docs/postgres.md)

 ### TLS certificates